Superdensity and bounded geodesics in moduli space: Introduction

 Equivalently, a \emph{translation surface} is a pair $(X,\omega)$ where $X$ is a compact, connected Riemann surface without boundary and $\omega$ a non-zero holomorphic differential on $X$.
 If we fix the genus of the underlying Riemann surface, the moduli space $\Omega_g$ of pairs $(X,\omega)$ forms a vector bundle over $\mathcal{M}_g$, the moduli space of genus $g$ Riemann surfaces, where the fiber over $X \in \mathcal{M}_g$ is the $g$-complex dimensional vector space $\Omega(X)$ of holomorphic $1$-forms on $X$.
 We will suppress the notation of the underlying Riemann surface and use the notation $\omega$ to denote a translation surface.

-The moduli space of translation surfaces is equipped with an $SL_2(\R)$ action, where the action is the usual linear action on the plane.
-Elements of the form $g_t = $ for any $t \in \R$ form a one-parameter subgroup which we will refer to as the (Teichm\"uller) \emph{geodesic flow} (Figure \ref{fig5}).
+The moduli space of translation surfaces is equipped with an $SL_2(\R)$-action, where the action is the usual linear action (in period coordinates).
+Elements of the form $g_t = $ for any $t \in \R$ form a one-parameter subgroup which we will refer to as the (Teichm\"uller) \emph{geodesic flow} (Figure \ref{fig2}).

 There is a long history of interactions between the dynamical systems on individual translation surfaces and a dynamical system on the moduli space of translation surfaces, in particular, between the linear flow on a translation surface and geodesic flow on the moduli space.
 Masur proved what is now known as Masur's Criterion by building on of earlier work with Kerckhoff and Smillie~\cite{KMS86},~\cite{M92},~\cite{MS91}.
 Masur used it as a tool to give an upper bound on the Hausdorff dimension of quadratic differentials whose vertical linear flow is not uniquely ergodic.